Updated March 31, 2026

 It varies by business setup.
 Some instructors carry their own pilates instructor insurance in Alabama, while others are covered under a studio policy if the carrier allows it.
 Independent contractors should confirm whether the studio policy extends to their work or whether separate coverage is needed.

-Ask whether the policy covers studio equipment, property damage, storm damage, theft, and equipment breakdown.
+Ask whether the policy may cover studio equipment, property damage, storm damage, theft, and equipment breakdown, subject to policy terms.
 If reformers are central to your classes, make sure the quote reflects the value and use of that equipment.

 Many studio leases ask for proof of general liability coverage before move-in.
 Some may also request certificates of insurance or additional insured wording, so it helps to have those details ready when you request a quote.